Home / Project Management / PMP / Readiness Test

 1

-Diagnoses your gaps — not just your score
+Diagnoses gaps — not just a score

-12 scenario-based questions mirror real PMP exam difficulty.
+12 scenario-based questions mirror real PMP difficulty.
 Every answer is analysed for speed, confidence, and domain accuracy.

 2